-- 1. A Learning Plan will be provided to each student each week.
-Students will bring the Learning Plan home in their docket each day.
-Information regarding schoolwork, activities and homework will be communicated to American Prep families from the teacher to parents each day via the Learning Plan.
-Learning Plans are a daily communication tool that parents and teachers can use to communicate regarding academic progress. - 2.
-Bi-monthly reports are sent to parents of students in grades K only if the student is not at mastery and/or has missing work. - 3.
-Elementary report cards will be issued the last day of each term.
+- A learning plan will be provided to each student each week.
+Students will bring the learning plan home in their docket each day.
+Information regarding schoolwork, activities and homework will be communicated to American Prep families from the teacher to parents each day via the learning plan.
+Learning plans are a daily communication tool that parents and teachers can use to communicate regarding academic progress. - Parents are encouraged to check their student's grades at least weekly on ALMA, the online Elementary grading system: https://apa-wv1.getalma.com/ - o Logins/passwords are available from the Academic Coordinators.

+- Parents are responsible for checking regularly for any missing work on ALMA. - Elementary report cards will be issued the last day of each term.